Promotion digraphs: Increasing tableaux

 \begin{proposition} The flow path of $T\in\inc^q(\lambda)$ is the poset whose elements are all boxes that contain $\bullet$ at some point during promotion and whose cover relations are of the form $\bbb< \bbb^\downarrow$ whenever the entry in $\bbb^\downarrow$ moves up and $\bbb < \bbb^\rightarrow$ whenever the entry in $\bbb^\rightarrow$ moves left. \end{proposition} \begin{proof} This follows from step (2) of the definition of $K$-promotion; during this step, $\bullet$ is filled with the smallest entry in an adjacent box. \end{proof}

-We now introduce some definitions that will be useful later.
+We now introduce some definitions that will be useful in \Cref{sec:2row}.
 Although these definitions make sense for arbitrary shapes $\lambda$, an analogue of \Cref{prop:promotion_via_balance_points} is not available in this generality.
 We will however prove an analogue for the case $\lambda = (\lambda_1, \lambda_2)$ in \Cref{thm:Kpromotion_2row_via_balance_points}.
+We give the general definition here as we expect it to be useful in future investigations.

 \begin{definition} Let $T \in \inc^q(\lambda)$ with lattice word $\lattice(T) = w = w_1 \ldots w_q$.
-An \newword{$i$-balance point} of $w$ is a $j$ such that there is an equal number of $i$s and $(i+1)$s appearing in the subsets $w_1, w_2, \dots, w_j$.
-We say that $j$ is an \newword{$i$-teetering point} of $w$ if $i$ and $(i+1)$ both appear in $w_j$ and the number of $i$s appearing in the subsets $w_1, w_2, \dots, w_j$ is exactly one more than the number of $(i+1)$s. \end{definition}
+An \newword{$i$-balance point} of $w$ is a $j$ such that there is an equal number of $i$'s and $(i+1)$'s appearing in the subsets $w_1, w_2, \dots, w_j$.
+We say that $j$ is an \newword{$i$-teetering point} of $w$ if $i$ and $(i+1)$ both appear in $w_j$ and the number of $i$'s appearing in the subsets $w_1, w_2, \dots, w_j$ is exactly one more than the number of $(i+1)$'s. \end{definition}